 This UNESCO World Heritage site of the Summer Palace was the imperial palace and gardens from the Qing Dynasty.
 The near 3 square kilometre park is centred around Longevity Hill and Kunming Lake.
 Unfortunately we felt that we had just too many landmarks in Beijing and had to share the love around the rest of China.
 Otherwise this beautiful palace and gardens would have easily made it onto our hard-fought list, and should be part of every China tour.

-Want to ensure you stay connected?
+Want to ensure you stay connected in China?
 The Great Firewall of China means you need to be smart.
 Check out our list of Must-Have Apps for China Travel, to download before you go.

-Did we miss any key ones off this list?
+Did we miss any key landmarks in China off this list?
 What about Hong Kong and the Yangtze River?
 Or famous buildings in China’s lesser-known provinces?
 Please let us know in the comments.

 What camera equipment and other gear do we use?